-Evelyn Y. Ho is a Professor of Communication Studies, Asian Pacific American Studies, and Critical Diversity Studies at the University of San Francisco.
-Beginning with an understanding that communication is a cultural activity and that health care systems and beliefs are profoundly cultural, Prof. Ho's teaching and research focus broadly on the intersections of health, culture and communication.
-Health care in the United States is increasingly confronted with a variety of domestic and international–based alternatives and complementary therapies to Western biomedicine and her research studies the discursive construction of holistic, complementary, and integrative medicine especially in relationship to biomedicine.
+Evelyn Y. Ho is a professor of communication studies, Asian Pacific American studies, and critical diversity studies, and a faculty chair of the Honors College at the University of San Francisco.
+Beginning with an understanding that communication is a cultural activity and that health care systems and beliefs are profoundly cultural, Professor Ho's teaching and research focus broadly on the intersections of health, culture, and communication, with a specific focus on the use and cultural meanings of acupuncture and Chinese medicine in marginalized populations.
+She has led and participated in grant-funded projects examining Chinese American dietary practices and health beliefs and patient education that integrates Chinese medicine and biomedicine.
+You can find that work at www.INCguide.org

 - PhD/MA, Communication Studies, University of Iowa